Shyguy99/Whatsapp-bot/README.md

 # WhatsApp Bot
-A simple Whasapp bot made using wa-open-python library with some additional features.
+A simple Whasapp bot made using wa-automate python library with some additional features.

 **NOTE:** I can't guarantee you will not be blocked by using this method, although it has worked for me.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## Installation

-You can run this bot directly on your system by just installing the required libraries,downloading chrome driver (Add the chrome driver path to Environment Variables) and by making little changes that i explained using comments in the code.
+You can run this bot directly on your system by just following some steps-:
+1. Install the required libraries which are mentioned in requirements.txt
+2. Download chrome driver ([Chrome Driver download link](https://chromedriver.chromium.org/downloads) ) and Add the chrome driver path to Environment Variables.
+3. Change the two varibles in bot.py<br/>
+        -First Project_Path ---------Set it to the path of your working folder + "\User_Data"<br/>
+        -Second YOUR_MOBILE_NUMBER--------add your mobile number here
+4. Now just run bot.py file scan the qr from phone for the first time.

 ## Supported features and Commands
 It can do all the simple things that openwa library can,I will not dicuss that here rather i will show you the features that i added in this bot.

 **1.Send image as sticker(only image)** ✅

 Any one accept you(if you try it will give error i will fix that later) can convert image to sticker by sending image with #sticker caption.

 **2.Convert text to speech** ✅